Am I eligible to join the class action?

 The market reacted strongly, with price drops of almost 16% on 23 January 2017 (with a trading volume of 19.3 million) and 10% on 20 February 2017 (with a trading volume of 21.7 million, around five times greater than the average daily volume over the previous 12 months).

 Companies are required to have a reasonable basis for their guidance and must notify the ASX as soon as they are aware of information which would cast doubt on prior guidance.
-Our investigations raise serious questions as to whether Brambles had a reasonable basis for its initial guidance and whether it should have notified the ASX sooner that it was likely to miss that guidance.
+In the Brambles class action the applicants alleged, among other things, that Brambles did not have a reasonable basis for the FY17 sales and profit guidance which it first published on 18 August 2016; or alternatively, if Brambles did have a reasonable basis, it ceased to do so at various points after that date, and should have notified the ASX sooner that it was likely to miss that guidance.

 Easy ways to get in touch